-The CRUK CoL Centre will award up to four 3-year MBPhD studentships as part of the UCL and Queen Mary University of London (QMUL) MBPhD programmes starting in September 2020.
+The CRUK CoL Centre is able to fund 3-year MBPhD studentships as part of the UCL and Queen Mary University of London (QMUL) MBPhD programmes starting in September 2021.
 This is a unique opportunity for talented and exceptional MBBS students who have an interest in cancer research to kick start their clinical academic career.

 As a CoL Centre MBPhD student you will join the CoL Centre PhD programme alongside the other CoL Centre trainees (PhD students and Clinical Research Training Fellows).
 You will be able to participate in various activities, many with a cancer focus, including an induction week, multidisciplinary training, seminars, events and courses that are run by all the CoL Centre partners.

 As a registered UCL MBPhD student you will also have access to its clinical teaching programme, designed to keep students’ clinical skills and knowledge up to date, alongside specialist cancer modules provided by CoL Centre faculty.
 Visit the UCL website for information on the UCL clinical teaching programme.
 For more information on the QMUL MBPhD programme visit the website.